ViLourenco/WooCommerce-Freshbook-Automatic-Sync-Extension/README.md

 Obs.: You need first of all are aleady using the plugins WooCommerce Freshbooks and also have added your Fresbook API credentials.

-## Somethings that I need to fix/improve
+## Things that I need to fix/improve

 * Add an options page to set more options to fire the cron (e.g: daily, weekly... and also with custom time.)
 * Add compatibility to use with WooCommerce 3.0 earlier versions.

+Pull-requests are incredibly welcome, lol!
+If need to contact me for any reason, go ahead: @vilourenco on twitter!